Kong/docs.konghq.com/app/docs/0.3.2/proxy-layer-reference.md

 - 1. Kong recognized the API (according to one of the previously explained methods)
 - 2. It looks into the datastore for Plugin Configurations for that API
-- 3. Some Plugin Configurations were found
+- 3. Some Plugin Configurations were found, for example:
   - a.
 A key authentication Plugin Configuration
   - b.
 A ratelimiting Plugin Configuration (that also has a `consumer_id` property)
 - 4. Kong executes the highest priority plugin (key authentication in this case)
   - a.
 User is now authenticated
-- 5. Kong tries executes the ratelimiting plugin
+- 5. Kong tries to execute the ratelimiting plugin
   - a.
 If the user is the one in the `consumer_id`, ratelimiting is applied
   - b.
 If the user is not the one configured, ratelimiting is not applied
 - 6. Request is proxied